AIpaca-Inc/inference_doc/source/includes/_inference.md

 - Standby instance: the instance never turns off.
 - Cooling instance: the instance only turns on when receiving a new inference request and only turns off when no inference request is received within `cool_down_period_s` seconds.

-If both standby and cooling instances are turned on, the cooling instance would have higher priority to handle upcoming inference requests.
+If both standby and cooling instances are turned on, the cooling instance would have a higher priority to handle upcoming inference requests.

 ### Configure for non-uniform traffic

-In a simple word, the combination of standby and cooling instance configuration is a cross-instance scaling strategy.
+In simple words, the combination of standby and cooling instance configuration is a cross-instance scaling strategy.
 Let's say you want to build an inference API for a web application.
 The call frequency is proportional to the site traffic, which is usually non-uniform (e.g. more traffic during the day and a few during the night).
 To take the advantage of the configuration, you may set a CPU or cheaper GPU instance as the standby instance and set a powerful GPU instance as the cooling instance.
-In this way, the powerful cooling instance would efficiently handle intensive traffic during the day and standby instance would save your money during the night and still keep the near real-time performance.
+In this way, the powerful cooling instance would efficiently handle intensive traffic during the day and the standby instance would save your money during the night and still keep the near real-time performance.

 ### Configure for high traffic

-On the other hands, if your site traffic is more uniform or people are just never stop using it, it is more recommended to only use standby instance with the powerful GPU.
+On the other hand, if your site traffic is more uniform or people just never stop using it, it is more recommended to only use standby instances with the powerful GPU.
 Why is that? if you kept the previous configuration which uses a weak standby and a powerful cooling, the cooling instance may just never end its cooling period since there are always requests coming.
-In this case, the weak standby instance is not applied at all and wasted.
+In this case, the weak standby instance is not applied at all and is wasted.

 ### Case study: calculate the saving

 ![](https://drive.google.com/uc?export=view&id=1sLxQ6SZDamjT9qGp2JE7zElUZwIpLQ3I)

 **Graph explanation**: Given that you created an inference job with configuration `machine_id_config = {"standby": "g4dn.4xlarge", "cooling": "g4dn.12xlarge.od"}`.
 The inference job was applied from 8:00 am to 11.59 pm.
-Most inference requests (IRs) were received during morning and afternoon.
-Every time an IR was received by the cooling instance, the instance's cool down period reset.
-If the cool down period passed by without receiving one IR, the cooling instance stopped, and the standby instance handled the next IR.
+Most inference requests (IRs) were received during the morning and afternoon.
+Every time an IR was received by the cooling instance, the instance's cooldown period reset.
+If the cooldown period passed by without receiving one IR, the cooling instance stopped, and the standby instance handled the next IR.
 At that time, the standby started invoking back the stopped cooling instance.
 The standby instance also processed the following IRs until the cooling instance fully woke up.
-Within the 16 hours, cooling instances was turned on for 6 hours and standby instance never turned off.
-The machine pricing are shown below:
+Within the 16 hours, cooling instances were turned on for 6 hours and the standby instance was never turned off.
+The machine pricing is shown below:

 | Machine id       | Pricing  |
 | ---------------- | -------- |